TuringLang/AbstractMCMC.jl/docs/src/callbacks.md

 Packages with a structured parameter representation can also construct `ParamsWithStats(params, stats)` directly.
-The parameter container must implement `pairs` and `isempty`; for `==`, `isequal`, and `hash` of the wrapper to be meaningful it should implement those as well, and its keys should have a meaningful `string` form so name-based filtering and logging work.
+The parameter container must implement `pairs` and `isempty`; this is not validated at construction (some Base types already define those methods and will not fail later).
+Keys should have a meaningful `string` form so name-based filtering and logging work.
 The two-argument constructor uses an empty `NamedTuple` for `extras`.
-Note the normalization above applies to `AbstractVector` subtypes: a vector-like container is converted to a `Symbol`-keyed `NamedTuple` rather than stored as given.
+Note the normalization above applies to `AbstractVector`
+subtypes: a vector-like container is converted to a `Symbol`-keyed `NamedTuple` rather than stored as given.

 !!! warning "Mixed key types"
     Because the parameter container's keys need not be `Symbol`s, `Base.pairs(pws)` may